costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 In the [previous post]({{site.url}}2016/06/26/batch-norm/) I described the Batch Normalization layer.
 I implemented it using the computational graph instead of using calculus to get a more efficient implementation.
-In this blog post I will derive the batch normalization gradient expression and implement it in python.
+In this post I will derive the batch normalization gradient expression and implement it in python.